14 Exercises for Upper Back Pain

-This is perfect for people who are trying to improve their posture, or it can be done by desk workers at regular intervals throughout the day.
-The shoulder blades shoulder slide down and backwards, hold for a few seconds and then relax.
+Retracting shoulder pulls are perfect for people who are trying to improve their posture.
+This exercise can be done by desk workers at regular intervals throughout the day.
+The shoulder blades slide down and backwards, hold for a few seconds and then relax.

 Shoulder shrugs target the trapezius muscles and can be done either holding light dumbbells or hand weights or without any weight.
 Gently bring your shoulders directly up to your ears, hold for 3-5 seconds and then slowly relax.